 When it comes to CTA advertising, the call to action almost always leads back to your website.
 Make sure you’re turning clicks into conversions by putting your best message forward.
-Our tips for designing your website’s pages for killer call-to-actions will help you make the most out of your digital presence.
+Our tips for designing your website’s pages for killer call-to-actions, is just one of 10 B2B website design trends that are driving conversions, that will help you make the most out of your digital presence.

 We’ve heard the benefits of B2B content, influencer, and social marketing.
 Their use creates organic reach and lead generation.
 Campaigns scale with each new piece and connection.

 Organic marketing and outreach are effective for businesses on any budget type.

 The business fails if it cannot reach and maintain market penetration.
 Established businesses experience market loss from up-and-coming competitors, too.
 Pitching organic strategies is a hard sell to demanding directors with high-performance expectations.